Raghib syndrome: Case studies

 In one case study a 40-year-old female was given a pericardial patch to close the atrial septal defect and then anastomosed the PSLVC directly to the left pulmonary artery.
-Thus, getting rid of the leakage of blood to the left atrium and ensuring the blood from the PSLVC is directed into the right side of the heart and pumped to the lungs.
+Thus, getting rid of the leakage of blood to the left atrium and ensured blood from the PSLVC was directed into the right side of the heart and pumped to the lungs.
 A follow-up several years later indicated the surgery was successful and she had no symptoms of a cryptogenic stroke.

 Another case study was done with an 18-month-old infant diagnosed with Raghib syndrome after an MRI was done on his heart.
 An extracardiac intervention method was applied where the PLSVC was directly connected to the right atrial appendage.
 This was seen as the best intervention method since it decreased the risk of obstructing pulmonary vein blood flow, reduced tension on the left atrium, and hopefully prevented future arrhythmias.

 A 31-year-old female showing left-handed clumsiness, hypertension, and stroke-like symptoms such as facial numbness and slurred speech was brought in for diagnosis.
-An in-depth analysis on her brain and heart showed signs of Raghib syndrome.
+An in-depth analysis of her brain and heart showed signs of Raghib syndrome.
 Unlike other individuals here, she was discharged with several medications (aspirin and metoprolol), as well as a Holter monitor to keep track of her symptoms.

 Lastly, a 25-year-old female had experienced several years of cyanosis and heart palpitations.
-The individual underwent surgical intervention after being diagnose with Raghib syndrome using a chest X-ray and ECG.
+The individual underwent surgical intervention after being diagnosed with Raghib syndrome using a chest X-ray and ECG.
 During surgery doctors found her coronary sinus was completely unroofed and the PLSVC was draining directly into the left atrium.
 Surgeons reroofed the coronary sinus, reconstructed the atrial septum to prevent drainage, and redirected the PLSVC to the right atrium.

 Prognosis

-With surgical intervention, many individuals suffering from this defect are able to go on and lead fully functional lives.
+With surgical intervention, many individuals suffering from this defect can go on and lead fully functional lives.
 Issues may arise if the heart condition goes undiagnosed, thus putting an individual at an increased risk of stroke.
 However, it could remain a benign anomaly in other individuals and never result in symptoms or a diagnosis.